dice-group/PL2VEC/README.md

 ## PL2VEC
-PL2VEC is a novel physical embedding model for RDF knowledge graphs.
-It is a physical model as its properties are inherited from disciplines:
+PL2Vec is a physical model as its properties are inherited from disciplines:
 Hooke's Law and Coulomb's Law from ***Physics***, an optimization technique inspired by Simulated Annealing and several similarity measurements pointwise mutual information and entropy weighted jaccard similarity.
 .
 For more information please refer to URL of paper.